Lyn Paul website 'Then' logo. Lyn Paul website banner.

 The kidnapped American newspaper heiress, Patty Hearst, who had joined her captors, the Symbionese Liberation Army, is arrested on Thursday, 18th September, after a year on the FBI's "most wanted" list.

-Oct Dutch industrialist, Tiede Herrema, is kidnapped in Northern Ireland.
+Oct Dutch industrialist, Tiede Herrema, is kidnapped by the Provisional IRA near his home in Limerick, Northern Ireland on 3rd October.

 Elizabeth Taylor and Richard Burton re-marry on 10th October.

-On Wednesday, 15th October two members of the Ulster Defence Regiment (UDR) are sentencted to 35 years in priosn for murdering three members of the Miami Show Band in Belfast.
+On Wednesday, 15th October two members of the Ulster Defence Regiment (UDR) are sentenced to 35 years in prison for murdering three members of the Miami Showband.

 Leonard Matlovich, a sergeant in the US Air Force and a decorated veteran of the Vietnam War, is discharged on Wednesday, 22nd October after appearing on the front cover of Time magazine publicly declaring his homosexuality.

-Nov On Monday, 3rd November the Queen officially opens the first North Sea oil pipeline, which runs for 130 miles from Cruden Bay to Grangemouth.
+On Monday, 3rd November Queen Elizabeth II officially opens the first North Sea oil pipeline, which runs for 130 miles from Cruden Bay to Grangemouth.

-Tiede Herrema is released unharmed.
-His kidnappers surrender to the police.
+Tiede Herrema is released unharmed on 7th November.
+His kidnappers, Marion Coyle and Eddie Gallagher, surrender to the police.

 On 11th November the Australian Prime Minister, Gough Whitlam, is dismissed form office by the Governor-General, Sir John Kerr.